Fed takes emergency steps to slash rates and ease bank rules

 ———

-AP Economics Writers Paul Wiseman and Martin Crutsinger contributed to this report.
+AP Economics Writers Paul Wiseman and Martin Crutsinger in Washington and David McHugh in Frankfurt, Germany, contributed to this report.